 The GDPR is a new European framework for data protection, replacing the outdated 1995 data protection directive.
 According to the EU’s GDPR website, the legislation was created to “harmonize” data privacy laws in Europe and offer more protection and rights to individuals.
-The GDPR will bring large changes for the public, businesses and any organization that handles personal information.
+The GDPR will bring large changes for the public, businesses, and any organization that handles personal information.

 How will GDPR impact my business?

-The GDPR will require businesses to implement technical and organizational measures to ensure its requirements.
+The GDPR will require businesses to implement technical and organizational measures to ensure their requirements.
 Privacy will be at the forefront of the new regulations, and businesses will need mechanisms that guarantee the security of their customer and employee data.

-This could mean, identifying which services does your company use, and whether they handle customer and employee personal data.
-To name a few, backup services, cloud solutions and remote servers will need to have proper security mechanisms in place.
+This could mean, identifying which services does your company use and whether they handle customer and employee personal data.
+To name a few, backup services, cloud solutions, and remote servers will need to have proper security mechanisms in place.

 “Business and public organizations covered by the regulation will need to prepare for the changes”